-All firearms used by licence and permit holders in NSW must be registered with the Commissioner of Police, except for firearms that are exempt from registration requirements.
+All firearms used by licence and permit holders in NSW must be registered, except for firearms that are exempt from registration requirements.
 Firearms which are exempt from registration requirements include imitation firearms as defined by section 4D of the Firearms Act 1996, certain firearms manufactured prior to 1 January 1900 and items declared not to be firearms (see FACT Sheet below).

-- Section 36(1) of the Firearms Act 1996 provides an offence for a person to sell, purchase, possess or use a firearm that is not registered.
+- Section 36(1) of the Firearms Act 1996 provides an offence for a person to supply, acquire, possess or use a firearm that is not registered.

 - Sections 7(2)(a) & 7A(2)(a) of the Firearms Act 1996 provide for an offence if a firearm is used for any reason other than in connection with the genuine reason established by the person for possessing or using the firearm.